raynamharris/DissociationTest/scripts/04_candidategenes.md

 So I wrote a few functions to:

-1.  `subset_df`: subset the columns of interest and reanme them
+1.  `subset_df`: subset the columns of interest and rename them
-2.  `determineChoDEGs`: catagorize the genes as differentially expressed or not
+2.  `determineChoDEGs`: categorize the genes as differentially expressed or not
 3.  `createDEGlist`: create a list of just DEG gene names
-4.  `comparetoDISS`: crossreference the list of DEG names with the the dissociated DEGs
+4.  `comparetoDISS`: crossreference the list of DEG names with the dissociated DEGs

 <!-- -->